GlitchEnzo/NuGetForUnity/README.md

 The **Online** tab shows the packages available on the NuGet server.

-Enable **Show All Versions** to list all old versions of a package (currently only works with local nuget feeds).
-Disable **Show All Versions** to only show the latest version of a package.

 Enable **Show Prerelease** to list prerelease versions of packages (alpha, beta, release candidate, etc).
 Disable **Show Prerelease** to only show stable releases.